Building for Android 12 and 13

 A bit of background about confusing version numbers.
-This article is about building for Android 12, currently the latest version of the Android operating system.
-To build for it, Android SDK Build-Tools 31 or later is needed.
+This article is about building for Android 12 and 13, currently the latest versions of the Android operating system.
+To build for them, Android SDK Build-Tools 31 or later is needed.

 Cordova has specs to build for different versions of the Android OS.
 This is controlled by setting the

 To build for Android 13, put this line in your config.xml:

 <engine name="android" spec="12.0.1" />

 |Engine||Android OS||Android SDK||Notes|

 |12.x.x||5.1-13.0||22-33||Use for new apps; All apps after Aug/23.|

 If you need to stay on the old engine for some reason, add a line like this to your config.xml: